rizac/eGSIM/egsim/management/commands/README.md

 #### Extending existing commands

-The two commands `reg2db` and `gsimsel2db` are specifically designed to handle easily the addition in the eGSIM database of new input data in the future (new regionalizations and gsim selections, respectively).
+The two commands `reg2db` and `gsimsel2db` are specifically designed to handle easily the addition of new input data in the future (new regionalizations and gsim selections, respectively).
 See the documentation in the two modules (`reg2db.py` and `gsimsel2db.py`) for details